Vaibhavsg17/100DaysOfCode-log/README.md

 - Code Simple HTML Webpage with some inline styling.

 **Thoughts:**
 - Great feeling!
-Play around vs code and read some web design articles on internet. coded for hour and competed basic structure of webpage.
+Play around VS Code and read some web design articles on internet. code for hour and competed basic structure of webpage.

 **Link to Work:**